scverse/scvi-tools-site/src/pages/get_started.md

 To leverage a GPU for inference, a version of [PyTorch](https://pytorch.org/get-started/locally/) that supports your GPU will need to be installed separately.

+## Resources

+- Tutorials, API reference, and advanced installation guides are available in the [docs](https://docs.scvi-tools.org/en/stable/).
+-  For discussion of usage, checkout out our [forum](https://discourse.scvi-tools.org/).
+-  For immediate public chat with the developers, come talk to us on [Gitter](https://gitter.im/scvi-tools/).
+-  For a skeleton of implementation of a new model in scvi-tools, refer to our [template repository](https://github.com/YosefLab/scvi-tools-skeleton/)
+-  To report bugs, make an issue on [GitHub](https://github.com/YosefLab/scvi-tools/issues).

 ## Single-cell omics data analysis

 `scvi-tools` hosts implementations of many models, with a convenient interface to [scanpy](https://scanpy.readthedocs.io/en/stable/), [Seurat](https://satijalab.org/seurat/) and [Bioconductor](https://www.bioconductor.org/) (refer to our tutorials to learn about our R support):